Abe’s Southeast Asian Diplomacy: intersection of the South and East China Sea disputes

 The relative importance of domestic politics has been a function of the range of choice allowed by the pattern of triangular politics [ie. the international environment].
 When the range of choice was narrow, domestic politics had a small impact on China’s US policy.
 When the choices expanded, domestic critics wielded greater influence on foreign policy making.

-In recent years, this Boston College professor and Harvard Fairbank Center associate has become fixated on the idea of nationalistic public opinion as a singular driving force behind the Communist Party’s foreign policy.
+In recent years, the Boston College professor and Harvard Fairbank Center associate has become very keen on the idea of nationalistic public opinion as a singular driving force behind the Communist Party’s foreign policy.

 One early example was 2009′s ‘China’s Naval Nationalism’, which argued the PLA Navy’s modernization, especially its aircraft carrier program, was irrational and against China’s national interest.
 Instead, Ross wrote, “widespread nationalism, growing social instability, and the leadership’s concern for its political legitimacy drive China’s naval ambition”.
 This contention provoked a lengthy response from Michael Glosny and Phillip Saunders, who pointed out a range of national interest arguments that could be made for China’s naval modernization.

-Ross was evidently unmoved by this critique, for in a 2011 piece in the National Interest he produced a greatly expanded list of PRC foreign policy actions allegedly designed to appease nationalist public opinion.
-Although there is no question that domestic public opinion, including its loudly hawkish trends, form an element of the CCP leadership’s decision-making environment, there are obvious interest-based explanations for each of the examples on Ross’s list:
+Evidently unmoved by this critique, a 2011 piece in the National Interest produced a greatly expanded list of PRC foreign policy actions designed to appease nationalist public opinion.
+Although there is no question that domestic public opinion, including its loudly hawkish trends, form an element of the CCP leadership’s decision-making environment, there are plaisible interest-based explanations for each of the examples on Ross’s list:

 - The Impeccable incident in the South China Sea, in which a motley flotilla of fishing boats and patrol ships harassed a US surveillance ship.
-(Forget the undesirability, from the PRC’s strategic perspective, of having US surveillance ships gathering data on its new submarine facilities at the bottom end of Hainan Island.)
+(Undesirability, from the PRC’s strategic perspective, of having US surveillance ships gathering data on its new submarine facilities at the bottom end of Hainan Island?)

 - China’s intransigence at the Copenhagen climate change conference.
-(Never mind that the PRC’s delegation was led by the National Development and Reform Commission, which has responsibility for China’s economic planning and thus a vested interest against binding carbon reduction targets.
-And ignore the repeated studies showing Chinese people to be relatively climate-aware.)
+(PRC delegation was led by the National Development and Reform Commission, which has responsibility for China’s economic planning and thus a vested interest against binding carbon reduction targets.
+Repeated studies showing Chinese people to be very climate-aware.)

 - The harsh reaction to the announcement of US arms sales to Taiwan in 2010.
-(Disregard how US military support for Taiwan stands between the PRC and fulfillment of its “sacrosanct mission” of “national reunification”.)
+(US military support for Taiwan stands between the PRC and fulfillment of its long-stated “sacrosanct mission” of “national reunification”.
+This could be termed a tenet of nationalist ideology, but it is a very long-standing one, rather than a recent development.)

 - China’s repeated strong protests against joint US-Korean naval exercises in the Yellow Sea in June-July 2010.
 (Also cited as an example of media-driven nationalist influence by Michael Swaine & M. Taylor Fravel, though China wound back its statements somewhat when further exercises were announced in November 2010.)

 - The PRC’s lack of denouncement of North Korea for the sinking of the Cheonan.
-(Nothing to do with North Korea’s status as China’s only true ally in East Asia.)
+(Perhaps because North Korea is China’s only true ally in East Asia?)

 - The party-state’s overreaction to the September 2010 detention of Captain Zhan, the Chinese fisherman who rammed a Japanese Coastguard vessel near the Diaoyu Islands.
-(Japan’s deviation from the established precedent of quickly releasing detained Chinese fishermen must have been irrelevant, likewise the opportunity this offered for China to use its burgeoning maritime law enforcement fleets to advance its sovereignty claims.)
+(Japan’s deviation from the established precedent of quickly releasing detained Chinese fishermen?
+Opportunity for China to use its burgeoning maritime law enforcement fleets to advance its sovereignty claims?)

 - Denouncing the awarding of the 2010 Nobel Peace Prize to Liu Xiaobo.
-(Liu’s jailing for criticizing the Chinese government was presumably won widespread praise from nationalist critics of the Chinese government.)
+(CCP opposition to democracy activism in China?)

 - The treatment of Google.
-(Unrelated to the latter’s refusal to censor its search results.)
+(The refusal to censor its search results?)

 “[T]he source of all the aggressive Chinese diplomacy,” wrote Ross, is “the party’s effort to appease China’s nationalists”.

-The same dubious list has been extended and wheeled out again in the latest edition of one of the US’s top foreign policy journals Foreign Affairs, along with a number of related misperceptions, in a piece called ‘The Problem With the Pivot’.
+The same list has been extended and wheeled out again in the latest edition of one of the US’s top foreign policy journals Foreign Affairs, in a piece called ‘The Problem With the Pivot’.

 For the benefit of any time-stretched readers, my problems with Ross’s argument, detailed below, are that it: